HewlettPackard/terraform-provider-oneview/docs/r/server_profile_template.html.markdown

 * `hide_unused_flex_nics` - (Optional) Hides flex nics that aren't in use.
 This defaults to true.

 * `initial_scope_uris` - (Optional) A list of URIs of the scopes to which the resource shall be initially assigned.
-It is only meaningful at resource creation time and is not included on resource retrieval.
+It is meaningful at resource creation time, during resource update, and it is included on resource retrieval as well.

 * `local_storage` - (Optional) Local storage settings to be configured on the server.